 How to Reduce Your Listing Price

 Before making changes to your listing, talk to your real estate agent.
 They can help you decide which price point you should list at.
 Be sure to list the house at a price point that will most likely show up in someone’s search results.
-MLS sites like Zillow or Redfin have filters buyers can add to reduce the amount of search results.
+MLS sites like Zillow or Redfin have filters buyers can add to reduce the number of search results.
 Therefore, you should set your listing right underneath its rounded number, and not over.
 For example:

 Example Asking Price: $415,000.
 Lower it to $399,999 (or less).

-This way if someone is looking for homes $400,000 or less, your home will still appear in their search results.
+This way if someone is looking for homes for $400,000 or less, your home will still appear in their search results.
 If you kept it at $415,000 you might miss out on buyers looking for lower prices.

 Average Listing Price Raleigh, North Carolina